 In Florida, drug offenses are determined more by the amount present than the purpose of the drug.
 Drug possession, for instance, can also be drug trafficking if enough of the illicit substance is found in possession.
 The offense that is almost the exception to the rule is illegal drug possession with intent to sell, a pseudo-compromise between possession and trafficking in Florida.
 Though a lesser offense than trafficking, possession with intent to sell still comes with strict penalties.
 To begin fighting your Alachua County possession with intent to sell charges, contact an experienced drug defense lawyer in Gainesville today.

 With a practice founded on the principles of advocacy, compassion and open communication, the experienced Gainesville criminal defense attorneys of Galigani Law Firm are committed to working for the most favorable outcome in every client's case.
-Dean Galigani is Board Certified by the Florida Bar in Criminal Trial law, a designation earned by years of experience and specialization in criminal defense.

 If you have been arrested on drug possession with intent to sell charges in Gainesville or the surrounding areas, including Alachua County, Ocala in Marion County, and Lake City in Columbia County, contact the experienced drug defense attorneys of Galigani Law Firm today.
 They will begin fighting for your rights and your desired outcome immediately.
 To schedule your free consultation with Galigani Law Firm concerning your Gainesville drug possession with intent to sell case, call (352) 375-0812 today.